metabeta -- A fast neural model for Bayesian mixed-effects regression: Methods

 \section{Methods}

 We briefly formalize mixed-effects regression (\mysecref{sec:gen}) and define a synthetic distribution over hierarchical datasets representative of scenarios practitioners care about (\mysecref{sec:dat}).
 We then present a neural network architecture that takes an entire dataset and priors as inputs and returns posterior distributions over all regression parameters (\mysecref{sec:arc}).
 This model is trained on synthetic datasets with available ground truth to perform accurate posterior inference (\mysecref{sec:ler}).
 In a final post-training step, we refine the model’s outputs using importance sampling and conformal prediction (\mysecref{sec:ref}).
-All our code is implemented in \texttt{PyTorch} 2.7.1 \citep{Paszke.2019} and openly available at \url{https://github.com/adkipnis/metabeta}.